Don’t Teach Personal Finance in Schools

 What’s 7×8?
 What’s the capital of Albania?
 What’s in a plant leaf cell?
-What’s the German word for pig?
+What’s the German word for cat?
 How did The Old Harry Rocks form?
 What happened in the build-up to the Bay of Pigs Invasion?
 How do you use a semicolon?

 How much do you remember from school?
 The answer is probably not a lot.
 Because school makes stuff boring.
-As soon as you’re forced to learn something at the pace of the slowest member of the classroom, in a stale classroom environment, for a standardised test, you start to drift off and mess around and not pay attention.
+As soon as you’re forced to learn something at the pace of the slowest member of the classroom, in a stale environment, for a standardised test, you start to drift off and mess around and not pay attention.
 And not learn.

 Learning becomes a chore.